VicencFernandezFernadez/LinkedIn/README.md

 - **Personal Projects:** In this folder, I've documented my journey into programming, with a focus on data science.
 You'll find my personal projects and experiments here.

 ## About Me
-I'm passionate aboutdata science and I'm constantly learning and experimenting with new techniques and technologies, and this repository is a reflection of my journey.
+I'm passionate about data science and I'm constantly learning and experimenting with new techniques and technologies, and this repository is a reflection of my journey.